kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 10" src = "img/opskins_enable_2fa_step_10.png">

-After successfully enabling 2FA on your OPSkins account, you can now proceed to obtaining your `secret` from the Authenticator extension!
+After successfully enabling 2FA on your OPSkins account, you can now obtain your `secret` from the Authenticator extension!
 Click on the `Settings` icon, hit the `Export / Import` option, and then press the `Download Backup File` button:

 <img alt = "OPSkins - Enable 2FA Step 7" src = "img/opskins_enable_2fa_step_7.png">